kettle-7/Kettle3D/README.md

 ![Image](https://raw.githubusercontent.com/Kettle3D/Kettle3D/master/assets/chromes-security-policy.png "Chrome's Security Policy")
 then that means Chrome's security policy is working.
 What this means is that Google Chrome (if you're using it) has a policy that stops you from downloading apps that you might not know about.
 If you click 'Keep' then it'll go away.

-Right-click on it (in File Explorer) and click 'Run as Administrator.'
+Double-click on it in File Explorer.
+If it crashes then you'll have to right-click it and click 'Run as Administrator'.
+You might need the Admin password for this.

 Kettle3D should be in your Start Menu.
 It will have a picture of two gears as its logo.
 If you like, you can download Kettle3D.ico and set it as the icon.
 1) Right-click on Kettle3D in your Start Menu, and then click 'Open file location'